IsThatFearny/quartz/content/Historian's Toolkit - Semester 1/Historians Toolkit Tutorial 4 Prep.md

 ### What does Dasgupta mean when he describes the sepoy mutinies as an "assertion of autonomous power" and how compatible is his characterisation of the Rebellion with Mukherjee's?

+Dasgupta's argument is that the sepoy mutiny was designed to show that the sepoys were able to wield power independently of the East India Company and of the Indian elites.
+The sepoys 'insisted on having the final say' and were, for a long time, able to refuse certain directions from the EIC such as travelling overseas.
+This characterisation is hardly compatible with Mukherjee's, who characterises the Sepoys as 'peasants in uniform'; Dasgupta portrays the Sepoys as seeking to become the new elite, and having significant power in society.
+He argues that they did not identify with the plight of the peasants in the way that Mukherjee suggests.

 ### In responding to the hypothetical essay question (Were the rebelling sepoys part of a wider people's movement?) which possible responses or positions can you identify so far on the basis of this week's reading - and which do you find most compelling right now?